Smiley-McSmiles/llaman/README.md

-> LLaMan v0.1.1 - A Ollama and Open-WebUI manager written in BASH
+> LLaMan v0.1.1 - An Ollama and Open-WebUI manager written in BASH

 > Tested on Fedora 40